evmos/evmos/docs/validators/faq.md

 # Validator FAQ

-Check the FAQ for running a validator on Point network {synopsis}
+Check the FAQ for running a validator on Point Chain {synopsis}

 ## General Concepts

 ### What is a validator?

-Point network is powered by [Tendermint](https://docs.tendermint.com/master/introduction/what-is-tendermint.html) Core, which relies on a set of validators to secure the network.
+Point Chain is powered by [Tendermint](https://docs.tendermint.com/master/introduction/what-is-tendermint.html) Core, which relies on a set of validators to secure the network.
 Validators run a full node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They also participate in on-procotol treasury governance by voting on governance proposals.
 A validator's voting influence is weighted according to their total stake.

 ### What is "staking"?

-Point network is a public Proof-of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (EVMOS) bonded as collateral.
+Point Chain is a public Proof-of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (EVMOS) bonded as collateral.
 These staking tokens can be staked directly by the validator or delegated to them by EVMOS holders.

 Any user in the system can declare its intention to become a validator by sending a [`create-validator`](#how-to-become-a-validator) transaction.
 From there, they become validators.